SammyLin/vimrc/README.md

     git clone git@github.com:SammyLin/vimrc.git ~/sammylin-vim

-execute the `update.sh` to get latest version modules:
+Execute the `update.sh` to get latest version modules:

     cd ~/sammylin-vim
     ./update.sh

-make a symbolic link `.vim` to ``sammylin-vim`` that you just cloned, or just rename it to `.vim` also be fine:
+Make a symbolic link `.vim` to ``sammylin-vim`` that you just cloned, or just rename it to `.vim` also be fine:

     cd ~
     ln -s sammylin-vim .vim

-link the vimrc to
+Link the vimrc to

     ln -s .vim/vimrc .vimrc